C*-algebras of self-similar actions of groupoids on higher-rank graphs and their equilibrium states: Computing KMS states of in examples

 Therefore the unique KMS$_1$-state $\Phi$ is determined by the values $\{\Phi(u_g):g\in G\}$.

-In this section, we show that both Examples~\ref{ex: single vertex} and \ref{ex: bascilica2} satisfy the conditions of the Theorem~\ref{thm2}.
-We then compute the values of the unique KMS$_1$-sates for these examples at partial unitaries corresponding to generators of $G_A$.
+In this section, we show that both Examples~\ref{ex: single vertex} and \ref{ex: bascilica2} satisfy the conditions of Theorem~\ref{thm2}.
+We then compute the values of the unique KMS$_1$-state for these examples at partial unitaries corresponding to generators of $G_A$.
 We first need a lemma.

 \begin{lemma} Let $\Lambda$ be a strongly connected finite $k$-graph and $(G,\Lambda)$ be a self-similar groupoid action.
 Suppose that for each $p-q\in \Per(G,\Lambda)$ and $\lambda\in \Lambda^p$, we have $\c(h_{p,q}(\mu))=\D(h_{p,q}(\mu))$.
 Then